-One of my goals, while the world is tilted, is to come out of this stronger than when it started.
-This forced me to take an honest look at my life, my goals, what makes me happy.
+One of my goals, during the pandemic, is to come out of this stronger than when it started.
+This forced me to take an honest look at my life, my goals, and what makes me happy.
 How close or far am I from doing the things that make me happy?
 This is when I noticed I was doing things that made me miserable.

 When I Realize I’d Been Programmed

 Not realizing I was programmed, I continued this pattern as an adult.
 Through social media, I was consuming news many times per day.
 When I paused social media, I felt guilty because I wasn’t informed about what was going on in the world.
-As a person of color, where I lived, you needed to be informed.
-Being ignorant was not a good look.
+Correction: guilty and shameful.
+That’s how I felt if I didn’t read or listen to the news.
+I still believe being ignorant is not a good look.

 Reflecting on what made me happy, I asked myself honest questions.

-- Why would anyone want to hear about “bad” things happening around them before they go to work?
+- Why would anyone want to hear about “bad” things happening before they go to work?

-- Why would anyone want to hear about “bad” things happening around them before they go to bed?
+- Why would anyone want to hear about “bad” things happening before they go to bed?

 - Is there anything in the news that I need to know?

-- Why types of news wouldn’t put me in a bad mood or would inspire me?
+- What types of news wouldn’t put me in a bad mood or would inspire me?

 The more I thought about it, the more toxic my habits were to me.
 I haven’t made a video in months.
-I noticed a bad cycle of coming up with an idea, going to my computer, seeing the news, my mood changes, video is never done.
-Looking at Twitter to give an example, I saw things trending that is making it hard for me to finish this article.
-If I saw it before I started writing, you might not be reading this right now.
+I noticed a bad cycle of coming up with an idea, going to my computer, seeing the news, my mood changes and I don’t complete the video.

 Making Better Choices